oe4dns/tootgroup.py/README.md

 on Mastodon or Pleroma without giving all members full login credentials to a group. `tootgroup.py` is an attempt to solve this specific use case.

 tootgroup.py groups can be hosted on Mastodon or Pleroma.
-But you can still post TO the group FROM any ActivityPub service although there might be some incompatibilities.
+But you can post TO the group FROM any ActivityPub service although there might be some incompatibilities.
 Currently Mastodon, Pleroma and Friendica are tested platforms for posting TO the group.
 More tests are welcome!